 The problems they face range from agricultural practices, draining of wetlands, increased predation, changes to agricultural practice and afforestation.
 Climate change is also affecting them.

 Mary wrote about her experiences in her 2018 book Curlew Moon, which helped raise awareness of the threats faced by curlews.
 She instigated four major curlew conferences and other strategic meetings and these inspired the formation of Curlew Action.
 Hear more about Mary's walk and other Curlew work on our podcasts page.

-Curlews are Britain’s largest wading bird and a keystone species, which means they indicate the overall health of the environments where they live.
+Curlews are Britain’s largest wading bird and a bioindicator species, which means they indicate the overall health of the environments where they live.
 The curlew is also a ground nesting bird but because of changes in land management and loss of habitat, this leaves eggs and chicks vulnerable to predation, and survival rates are now too low sustain their population.

 Our goal is to support and develop cooperation with farmers and land managers by promoting careful monitoring and research, sharing of knowledge and experience, raising awareness, offering advice, and securing funding to implement effective conservation measures.